Steel lightens automotive load

 When Volkswagen included advanced high-strength steel in its seventh generation Golf, it reduced the Golf’s fuel consumption and CO2 emissions by around 23%.

 The new 3rd Gen AHSS does not require car parts manufacturers to make significant changes to their production lines aside from some minor modifications to spot welding parameters, and with less steel required this implementation cost can be almost zero.

-US company NanoSteel claims another cost-saving benefit for its next-gen AHSS, known as NXG1200: as well as maintaining its tensile strength after 40% elongation, it can be stamped and formed into new parts at room temperature, without the need for additional investment in infrastructure linked to processes like hot stamping.
+US company NanoSteel claims another cost-saving benefit for its next-gen AHSS, known as NXG1200: as well as maintaining its tensile strength after 40% elongation, it can be stamped and formed into new parts at room temperature, without the need for additional investment in infrastructure.

 General Motors subsidiary Chevrolet uses AHSS for its 2016 Chevrolet Malibu to allow a four-inch wheelbase stretch while cutting 300 pounds of weight compared to the 2015 model.